-In SU(5) models the right handed neutrino is absent in the 5 and the 10 plet representations but can be added to the spectrum by hand in an ad hoc fashion.
-Because of this there is no correlation between the neutrino masses and proton decay in minimal SU(5) models in the case of Type I see-saw.
-However, in the case of Type II see-saw one can use 15_H in SU(5), and there is a correlation between B - L non-conserving channels for proton decay and neutrino masses (eee, for example, Ref.
-[211]).
-In SO(10) the right handed neutrino appears as a basic element of the 16 plet representation and because of this typically there is some correlation between neutrino masses and proton decay.
+In SU(5) models the right handed neutrino is absent in the $\bar{5}$ and the 10 plet representations but can be added to the spectrum by hand in an ad hoc fashion.
+Because of this there is no correlation between the neutrino masses and proton decay in SU(5) models.
+However, in SO(10) the right handed neutrino appears as a basic element of the 16 plet representation and because of this typically there is some correlation between neutrino masses and proton decay.
 For example, in SO(10) the textures for the Dirac neutrino masses are directly correlated with the up quark mass textures and arise from the same common couplings of the Higgs fields with matter.
 Further, in SO(10) the Majorana masses for the right handed neutrinos can arise from the $\overline{126}H$ interaction with matter, i.e., from the couplings since $\overline{126}$ contains an SU(5) singlet as can be seen from the SU(5) decomposition of $\overline{126}$